 An increasing number of leaves are produced each week as a result of the weekly application of cow and chicken manure.
-The table 3 shows that at about 12 weeks of age, the number of leaves increases significantly.
-Every week, the increase varies depending on the treatment.
-The number of leaves significantly increased with a dose of 60 tons/ha of cow manure, averaging 15–37 leaves every three weeks.
-The number of similar-looking leaves tends to increase when manure is applied in the same amount.
-Both cow and chicken manure at a dose of 20 tons/ha and chicken and cow manure at a dose of 40 tons/ha produced nearly identical results during planting.
+Table.
+10 show that at about 12 weeks of age, the number of leaves increased significantly.
+Every week, the increase varied depending on the treatment.
+The number of leaves significantly increased with a dose of 60 t/ha of cow manure, averaging 15–37 leaves every three weeks.
+Similarly, the number of leaves tended to increase when manure was applied in the same amount.
+Both cow and chicken manure at a dose of 20 t/ha and 40 t/ha produced a nearly identical number of leaves during plant growth.